How to Decorate Your Home for the 2026 New Year

 Office decoration design should balance "festive atmosphere and work efficiency," avoiding excessive embellishments that may affect concentration.
 Keep the desktop area tidy; place small Year of the Horse ornaments (ceramic or metal) and mini "Fu" (fortune) potted plants in the corners of the desk, adding a festive touch without taking up too much workspace; a simple red desk mat can be used to enhance comfort.
 Small "Fu" (fortune) stickers and Year of the Horse illustration stickers can be placed next to the computer monitor, or red Chinese knot ornaments can be hung.

-On office partitions or walls, hang simple "Happy New Year" signs and "Fu" (fortune) wall hangings; in the meeting room, a red table runner can be placed on the table, and "Fu" (fortune) and Year of the Horse themed decorative paintings can be hung on the walls, with small floral arrangements in the corners, creating a relaxed festive atmosphere.
+A red table runner can be placed on the table, and Year of the Horse themed decorative paintings can be hung on the walls, with small floral arrangements in the corners, creating a relaxed festive atmosphere.
 This allows the office to have a festive atmosphere while maintaining an efficient work pace during the New Year.

 8. Yard Decoration

-For the entrance design, red lanterns can be hung on the yard gate, with couplets and "Fu" (fortune) characters posted on both sides.
-Red ribbons and string lights can be wrapped around the gate handles, making them particularly eye-catching at night; string lights and Chinese knot ornaments can be hung on the yard fence, or holly branches and winter jasmine branches can be wrapped with twine, paired with "Fu" (fortune) cards, creating a natural and festive fence landscape, combining natural texture with a New Year atmosphere.
+For the entrance design, red lanterns can be hung on the yard gate.
+Red ribbons and string lights can be wrapped around the gate handles, making them particularly eye-catching at night; string lights and Chinese knot ornaments can be hung on the yard fence, or holly branches and winter jasmine branches can be wrapped with twine, paired with cards, creating a natural and festive fence landscape, combining natural texture with a New Year atmosphere.
 The courtyard ground is covered with red mats to define the dining area; large horse-themed decorations are placed in the corners of the courtyard, or cold-resistant green plants are planted, with string lights and red ribbons wrapped around them; if there is a pond, small lotus lanterns and lantern-shaped floating lights can be placed on the water surface to add a lively atmosphere.
 Overall, avoid excessive decoration to maintain the openness of the outdoor space, allowing the natural landscape and New Year elements to coexist harmoniously.

 1. Avoid piling up too many red elements to prevent visual fatigue; use neutral colors to balance the scheme;